ytbryan/rails-devise/app/views/pages/about.md

 ### Contact Author

-For any clarification or questions, please feel free to contact the author, ytbryan at [ytbryan@gmail.com](mailto:ytbryan@gmail.com).
+For further clarification or questions, please feel free to contact the author, ytbryan at [ytbryan@gmail.com](mailto:ytbryan@gmail.com).

 For a basic profile of ytbryan, you may visit his [GitHub](https://github.com/ytbryan) or [Twitter](http://twitter.com/ytbryan) account.
 Thank you.